langurmonkey/website-source/content/blog/2022/wayland-sway.md

 Well, Wayland brings some advantages over X11:

-- Sane and clean code base, especially when compared to XOrg's convoluted hack pile.
+- Sane and clean code base, especially when compared to XOrg's convoluted pile of hacks.
 - Simpler and more constrained.
-- In Wayland the compositor is the display server, so compositing (use of off-screen buffers for rendering) is a given.
+- In Wayland the compositor is the display server, so compositing (use of off-screen buffers for rendering) is the default.
 No screen tearing.
-- Better security, so that clients can't know about each other by default.
-Keylogging is not possible.
+- Better security.
+Clients don't and can't know about each other by default.
+Key-logging is not possible.
 - Better performance and battery life.
-- Native support for Freesync and the like.
+- Native support for FreeSync and the like.

 It also has some drawbacks, which are especially important because they are what's actively preventing more distros and users to adopt it by default:

-- Still somewhat immature (see [here](https://arewewaylandyet.com)).
+- Most implementations are still somewhat immature (see [here](https://arewewaylandyet.com)). `wlroots`, used in Sway, certainly is.
-- Many applications are not yet Wayland-ready (and some will never be).
+- Many applications are not yet Wayland-ready (and some will never be), even though that's not really Wayland's fault.
-- Lack of support for the proprietary NVIDIA driver, at least in `wlroots` (the Wayland compositor library of Sway).
+- Lack of support for the proprietary NVIDIA driver, at least in `wlroots`.
+The authors are somewhat militant against even considering issues tangentially related to this topic, which is a clear downside for me.

-I don't want to try it yet in my various desktop computers until NVIDIA support is there.
-Unfortunately, I use NVIDIA in all my desktops because CUDA (yes, I know about OpenCL, but CUDA is arguably superior in performance and ease of use).
-However, my laptop does not have a discrete GPU, and the Intel iGPU (mesa) should be very well supported.

 So I installed [Sway](https://swaywm.org), which is close to a drop-in replacement for i3.
 I then copied my i3 configuration from `~/.config/i3/config` to `~/.config/sway/config` and started it.

 Starting Sway
 -------------

-I do not use a [display manager](/blog/2021/dont-need-dm), so I need to start my graphical sessions manually from the `tty`.
-For i3/X11, it is as easy as running the following (provided your `.xinitrc` is handsome enough):
+I do not use a [display manager](/blog/2021/dont-need-dm), so I start my graphical sessions manually from the `tty`.
+For i3/X11, it is as easy as running the following command (provided your `.xinitrc` is handsome enough):

 ```shell
  $  startx